mariejuku/minecraft-ftb-shaders/README.md

 You may refer to the example file, but the mapping of the 'create' mod is also an illustrative example of how this works, since it adds new variations for stone-type blocks.

 ## Name  Macros
 This section just contains useful variations for specific blocks, such as the default minecraft colors.
+These are currently hardcoded within generator.js, but should be moved eventually.